mohammadsuhail71/Web-Pathshala/README.md

-# Coding-Pathshala
+# Web-Pathshala
-I developed this Coding Pathshala using HTML,CSS and JavaScript.
+I developed this Web Pathshala using HTML,CSS and JavaScript.